RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-05_Reddit_comments.md

 https://old.reddit.com/r/politics/comments/1o39yc2/melania_has_been_secretly_working_with_putin_for/niucp3p/

-Entertainment to death, Sprots Games to death, Music at HALF Time to death, 1985 book by Neil Postman "Amusing Ourselves To Death"
+Entertainment to death, Sports Games to death, Music at HALF TIME entertainment to death, 1985 book by Neil Postman "Amusing Ourselves To Death"

 https://old.reddit.com/r/politics/comments/1o39yc2/melania_has_been_secretly_working_with_putin_for/niuovzu/